1957 Orange Bowl

 The 1957 Orange Bowl was a college football bowl game between the Clemson Tigers and the Colorado Buffaloes.
-It was played on New Year's Day in Miami, Florida.
+It was played on New Year's Day in Miami.

 Background

 Colorado was the runner-up in the Big Seven Conference in 1956; they played in the Orange Bowl over national champion Oklahoma due to a Big Seven rule at the time not permitting consecutive bowl appearances.
 Clemson was the champion of the Atlantic Coast Conference, their first conference title since the Southern Conference title in 1948.
 This was Clemson's first bowl game since 1951 and first Orange Bowl since 1950.
 This was Colorado's first bowl game in nineteen years since the Cotton Bowl in 1938, and they were favored by a field goal.